awsdocs/aws-iot-events-developer-guide/doc_source/create-alarm-model-console.md

    1. \(Optional\) For **Recipient**, choose the recipient\.

       To add more users to your recipient list, choose **Add new user**\.
-You must add new users to your AWS SSO store before you can add them to your alarm model\.
+You must add new users to your IAM Identity Center store before you can add them to your alarm model\.
 For more information, see [Managing recipients](sso-authorization-recipients.md)\.

    1. \(Optional\) For **Additional custom message**, enter a message that describes what the alarm detects and what actions the recipients should take\.